ericholscher/ericholscher.com/drafts/one-percent-for-open-source.rst

 Making the execution of the investment standard is an important part of making this actually happen.
-There should be standard processes and criteria for where your money will go, so that it's not adding additional overhead to your funding round.
+There should be standard processes and criteria for where your money will go, so that it's not adding additional overhead to companies who give back.

 A simple example for a Python project could be: